 Seller's Remorse Defined

 Seller's remorse happens when a homeowner decides it was a mistake to list their home for sale and no longer has a desire to sell, particularly when they didn't have a strong reason for selling.

 Sometimes sellers want to "test" the market to see how much a buyer will offer and to figure out whether a home is priced right, but that's pointless.
 How much a homeowner wants for a property doesn't really matter unless the high amount the seller hopes to get for the property is hopelessly out of the question.

 Testing the waters is unfair to real estate agents who spend money to advertise and market their listings.
 They often receive no return on that investment and earn no money when sellers pull the plug.

 A seller of a Victorian fourplex in Sacramento decided to put his home on the market, because he felt the market was declining.
-He thought that the value would fall so low if he were to waite a few more years that he would lose any opportunity to make a reasonable profit.
+He thought that the value would fall so low if he were to wait a few more years that he would lose any opportunity to make a reasonable profit.

-He panicked when his realtor brought him an offer.
+He panicked when his real estate agent brought him an offer.
 He came to the conclusion that he couldn't really part with his home of 16 years at any price.
 He froze when the time came to sign on the dotted line.

 Do You Really Want to Sell?

 Owners can prevent seller's remorse by thinking through the entire process and having a plan—a relocation goal—that includes strong reasons for selling.
 Draw up a list, sorted by the benefits of selling on one side, and the drawbacks on the other.
 You should sell if the benefits outweigh the drawbacks.
 Otherwise, don't put your home on the market.

 Homeowners can fall back on contingent contracts if they're worried about not being able to find a suitable replacement home after their property sells.
 Contingent contracts give sellers a period of time to relocate to another home without an obligation to actually close escrow with the buyer if that replacement home isn't found.

 It's Probably Going To Hurt